Projects

 C# and COM

-My first side projects done in C# include a multiplayer UNO game, and a small program for automatically refreshing a webpage being browsed (using IE Active-X control).
+My first side projects in C# included a multiplayer UNO game and a small program that automatically refreshed a webpage using the IE Active-X control.

 Miscellaneous

-Since I like programming so much, I often spend my free time making utilities that I think would be useful for myself and people.
-These utilities are written in usually either C++ or C#, and MSN Ad blocker was particularly popular (well, until MSN got shut down..)!
+Since I like programming so much, I often spend my free time making utilities that I think would be useful.
+These utilities are usually written in either C++ or C#, and MSN Ad blocker was particularly popular—until MSN was shut down.

 Scripts and Tools

-Python used to disgust me greatly - its silly indents and duck-typing.
-In 2011, I decided to use it more in my regular work since people who love it keep raving about it - it turns out I've fallen in love with it too.
-Now when I need something written up quickly, I always turn to Python instead of, say, C#.
-It's cross-platform, it's the opposite of verbose, and you can even hook it up with a UI easily in OSX.
+Python used to frustrate me with its indents and duck-typing.
+In 2011, I decided to use it more in my regular work since fans kept raving about it—and I ended up enjoying it too.
+Now when I need something written up quickly, I turn to Python instead of, say, C#.
+It's cross-platform, concise, and easy to hook up with a UI in OSX.

 Web Apps

-The first real web applications I wrote were done with Perl during the time when blogging was starting to gain popularity.
-Originally I was hosting my Perl blog on my university site, but I later shut it down in 2005 because I didn't feel like updating anymore.
+The first real web applications I wrote were done with Perl when blogging was starting to gain popularity.
+I hosted my Perl blog on my university site and later shut it down in 2005 when I stopped updating it.

-I picked up PHP and SAJAX a bit later, and along with 2 other CMPT 470 classmates we created a ACM-Style programming contest environment.
+I picked up PHP and SAJAX a bit later, and along with two other CMPT 470 classmates we created an ACM-Style programming contest environment.

 I've worked on a number of web apps over the years using Google App Engine, Django and Ruby on Rails as side projects.
 In 2012, we created Qurious to participate in the Royal Canadian Mint Mintchip Challenge.

 Recently, I've done more work with JavaScript (jQuery and SproutCore) to create rich and deeply engaging web applications.
-Especially with the proliferation of mobile devices, building responsive and feature-rich web applications that work across different platforms and resolutions seems to be the most efficient way to deliver content in terms of development costs.
+With the proliferation of mobile devices, building responsive and feature-rich web applications that work across different platforms and resolutions is often the most efficient way to deliver content.

-At Visier, I use Angular, Typescript, Play!
+At Visier, I use Angular, TypeScript, and the Play!
 Framework on Scala.

 ITK Medical Image Analysis Toolkit

-As part of the research work I did in August 2004, I proudly created a huge C++ image segmentation and registration program with the use of the ITK library.
-It's ideal for researchers who want to have some quick experience with the rich ITK library but don't want the hassle of compiling the library and example code.
+As part of the research work I did in August 2004, I created a large C++ image segmentation and registration program using the ITK library.
+It's ideal for researchers who want quick experience with the rich ITK library but don't want the hassle of compiling the library and example code.

-In 2005, I started the now popular MATLAB library (MATITK) project which allows researchers to access ITK algorithms in the MATLAB environment.
-There are now hundreds of researchers worldwide that are users of this library!
+In 2005, I started the MATLAB library (MATITK) project, which allows researchers to access ITK algorithms in the MATLAB environment.
+Hundreds of researchers worldwide use this library now.

 Fun Projects / High school level projects